Project-Prism/Prism-OS/README.md

 # Prism OS

 Created on May 11th, 2021, 1:26 AM UTC-8
 Prism OS is a [Cosmos](https://github.com/CosmosOS/Cosmos) based operating system developed with C#.
-The operating system is a GUI-based operating system with a basic window manager, a mouse system, a basic networking functionality, and a (very buggy) file system.
+The operating system is a gui based operating system with a basic window manager and a mouse system. it also has basic networking as a (very buggy) file system

 Website: https://project-prism.github.io/Prism-OS/index.html